poireguy/Ticketry/README.md

-# ticket-util or Ticket Utility - description
+# Ticketry - Description
-A Windows 10/11 forensic tool related to Windows activation.
-It is intended for forensic and experimental use.
+Ticketry is a Windows 10/11 forensic tool related to Windows activation.
+Formerly known as _ticket-util_ or _Ticket Utility_, it is intended for forensic and experimental use.
 There are several variations in which you can help contribute to add new features and test in a lab environment:
 1. `stta.exe` - First edition that was developed.
 It requires online access to install the Windows 10 1607 ADK cabinet installer.
 After this, it is offline, and no external steps are needed that require an online network connection.
 Extends the potential for forensic and lab learning.
 2. `stta2.exe` - Second edition that was developed.
 It requires online access to refer to [asdcorp\WindowsRentFree tickets](https://github.com/asdcorp/WindowsRentFree/Tickets) and pull them based on the system Pfn (_product family name_) under the registry key **HKLM\SYSTEM\CurrentControlSet\Control\ProductOptions** at subkey **OSProductPfn**.
 Useful for speed.
 3. `stta3.exe` - Third edition that was developed.
 It requires online access to fetch tickets from the same repository as `stta2.exe`, but only activates the current edition of Windows.
 Useful for speed.